Tarobish/Katibeh/README.md

 ```
 .Path/to/Katibeh$ ./Tools/build.sh
 ```
-This will create all files in the `Build` directory
+This will create all files in the `Fonts` directory

 ## Testing documents

-You should have created/updated the fonts in `Build`.
+You should have created/updated the fonts in `Fonts`.
 See above.

 ```